-Trump Administration Tries To Salvage Gulf Relations, Contra Trump
+Trump Administration Tries to Salvage Gulf Relations, Contra Trump

 - By Paul McLearyPaul McLeary is Foreign Policy’s senior reporter covering the U.S. Defense Department and national security issues.
 He joined the Washington office in 2015 after working for Defense News, where he was also on the Pentagon beat, and covered stories relating to Pentagon spending and the defense industry.
 While there, and in a previous incarnation as a New York-based reporter, Paul embedded with U.S. Army and Marine Corps units in Iraq and Afghanistan to cover ground combat operations, where he got inside a secretive drone program being run out of Bagram air base.
 He has also traveled with the U.S. Navy, covered NATO meetings in Europe with the chairman of the Joint Chiefs of Staff, and stalked major international arms shows in Paris and London., Robbie GramerRobbie Gramer is a staff writer at Foreign Policy.
 He writes for The Cable, FP’s real-time take on all things, well, foreign policy.
 Before he joined FP in 2016, he used to think in a tank, managing the NATO portfolio at the Atlantic Council for three years.
 He’s a graduate of American University’s School of International Service, where he studied international relations and European affairs.
 He has lived in both Washington and Brussels, though he grew up in Idaho and Oregon, so he’s a West Coaster at heart.
 When he’s not busy reporting, he’s probably busy starting three new books before he has finished the last one or planning a trip to a national park he hasn’t visited yet.